 Date of Authorship for this Version

 Bernardo, Antonio E.; Schwartz, Alan; and Welch, Ivo, "Contracting Externalities and Mandatory Menus in the U.S. Corporate Bankruptcy Code" (2014).
 Faculty Scholarship Series.
-Paper 4860.
+4860.